 Students may register in a maximum of nine credits per semester, to a lifetime maximum of 30 credits in the Open Studies program at Concordia.
 Once the maximum credits have been earned, Open Studies students must apply to a degree program to continue at Concordia.
 Degree-bound students are encouraged to meet with a Registration Advisor prior to registration to ensure that they choose courses that apply toward their future degree program.
 Students who have already earned post-secondary credentials and wish to register in Open Studies may consult a Registration Advisor regarding course load and registration.

 Students may register only in those courses that have been designated for Open Studies, as determined by the Registrar.
-Complete course offerings become available to students enrolled in Open Studies on the first day of classes.

 Students in the Open Studies program must fulfil the Religious Studies Residency Requirement, section 4.2.3.